ahojaho/Spigot-on-heroku/README.md

 ## Run your papermc minecraft server on the cloud with Heroku.

-This project is a fork from Tanashi Spigot on Heroku buildpack.
+This project i a fork from Tanashi Spigot on Heroku buildpack.
 [PaperMC](https://papermc.io) is an active spigot fork focused on performance.

 This is a Heroku [buildpack](https://devcenter.heroku.com/articles/buildpacks), in order to install it you need to install the Heroku [toolbelt](https://toolbelt.heroku.com).